MatiasMikael/spark_ml_project/README.md

 ## Conclusion
 This project showcases the integration of Spark for data analysis and machine learning, demonstrating how to leverage big data technologies in real-world applications.

+## License
+This project is licensed under the MIT License.
+Note that it is part of the IBM Data Engineer Professional Certificate program, and original materials may have their own licensing restrictions.